Bachelor of Education (Honours) (Primary) - General Studies / Mathematics

 The in-depth academic and professional knowledge confers graduates of the programme with excellent career prospects.
 They will possess a Qualified Teacher Status in Hong Kong and are ready to become fully qualified teachers in local primary schools.
 In addition to the professional teaching career, as they will have been equipped with the necessary academic knowledge and intellectual skills, they can also embark on a wide variety of other careers, such as civil service, news organisations, publishing houses, etc.

 General Studies is a very important subject in Hong Kong primary schools, with most primary school teachers required to teach this subject.
 It is also an important vehicle for Civic, Moral and Sex Education.

 Taught as an integrated subject, this major aims to prepare outstanding primary school teachers who:

 Mathematics is one of the three core subjects in Hong Kong's primary schools.
-This major aims to assist students in enhancing their mathematical knowledge and learning how to help others to acquire an in-depth understanding of and develop a passion for this fascinating subject.
-Students are trained to become confident and competent Mathematics teachers who can stimulate the learning interest of pupils and make mathematics lively and relevant to their pupils' lives.
+This major aims at enhancing students’ mathematical knowledge and training them to help others to acquire an in-depth understanding of and develop a passion for this fascinating subject.
+Students are schooled to become confident and competent Mathematics teachers who can stimulate the learning interest of pupils and make mathematics lively and relevant to their pupils' lives.
 We welcome students who are mathematically gifted, inquisitive and highly motivated by mathematics.